weaveworks/weave/site/proxy.md

 which is exactly the same configuration as when connecting to the docker daemon directly, except that the specified port is the weave proxy port.

+## <a name="without-proxy"></a>Launching containers without the proxy

+If you cannot or do not want to use the proxy you can launch containers on the weave network with `weave run`:

+    $ weave run -ti ubuntu

+The arguments after `run` are passed through to `docker run` so you can freely specify whichever docker options are appropriate.
+Once the container is started, `weave run` attaches it to the weave network, in this example with an address allocated by IPAM.
+If you wish you can specify addresses manually instead:

+    $ weave run 10.2.1.1/24 -ti ubuntu

+There are some limitations to starting containers with `weave run`:

+* containers are always started in the background, i.e. the equivalent of always supplying the -d option to docker run
+* the --rm option to docker run, for automatically removing containers after they stop, is not available
+* the weave network interface may not be available immediately on container startup.

+Finally, there is a `weave start` command which starts existing containers with `docker start` and attaches them to the weave network.

 ## <a name="troubleshooting"></a>Troubleshooting